-- During periods of full school closure in 2020, 21 OECD and partner countries have opted to keep upper secondary general schools virtually open as a national level strategy, including Israel.
-However, in 4 countries, excluding Israel, each day of remote learning was not considered equivalent to a full day of in-person instruction.
+- The spread of COVID-19 has continued to impede access to in-person education in many countries around the world in 2021.
+By mid-May 2021, 37 OECD and partner countries had experienced periods of full school closure since the start of 2020. - During periods of full school closure in 2020, 21 OECD and partner countries have opted to keep upper secondary general schools virtually open as a national level strategy, including in Canada where each day of remote learning was considered equivalent to a full day of in-person instruction.
 The way that online platforms have operated during school closures has varied between countries.
-In Israel, decisions on how online platforms should operate were made at the local level from pre-primary to upper secondary education, although it was not common to use only asynchronous learning measures ISCED Levels 1-3. - The impact of COVID-19 and school closures on educational equity has been a concern for many countries.
-30 out of the 36 OECD and partner countries surveyed, including Israel, declared that additional measures were taken to support the education of children who might face additional barriers to learning during the pandemic.
-22 of these countries, including Israel, stated that they had subsidised devices for students to help them access education.
-Measures to encourage disadvantaged or vulnerable students to return to school after closures were also implemented in 29 OECD and partner countries, although not in Israel. - Countries have faced difficult decisions on how to best manage their resources to ensure that students can continue to access quality education in the safest possible conditions and to minimise disruption to learning.
-Before the pandemic, total public expenditure on primary, secondary and post-secondary non-tertiary education in Israel reached 4.4% of gross domestic product (GDP) in 2018, which was higher than the OECD average of 3.2%.
+In Canada, decisions on how online platforms should operate were made at the local level from primary to upper secondary education.
+At tertiary level, a hybrid approach was adopted, including a blend of both asynchronous and synchronous online learning. - Countries have faced difficult decisions on how to best manage their resources to ensure that students can continue to access quality education in the safest possible conditions and to minimise disruption to learning.
+Before the pandemic, total public expenditure on primary, secondary and post-secondary non-tertiary education in Canada reached 3.2% of gross domestic product (GDP) in 2018, which was similar to the OECD average.
 About two-thirds of OECD and partner countries reported increases in the funding allocated to primary and secondary schools to help them cope with the crisis in 2020.
-Compared to the previous year, Israel reported an increase in the fiscal year education budget for primary and lower secondary general education in both 2020 and 2021. - 20 OECD and partner countries, including Israel, stated that the allocation of additional public funds to support the educational response to the pandemic in primary and secondary schools was based on the number of students or classes.
-At the same time, 16 countries targeted additional funds at socio-economically disadvantaged students as a way to ensure that resources targeted those that needed them the most, including in Israel. - Countries' approach to prioritise teachers in vaccination campaigns against COVID-19 has varied.
-In total, 19 OECD and partner countries, excluding Israel, have prioritised at least some teachers as part of the government's plans to vaccinate the population on a national level (as of 20 May 2021). - The impact of the pandemic on the economy has raised concerns about the prospects of young adults, especially those leaving education earlier than others.
-In Israel, the unemployment rate among 25-34 year-olds with below upper secondary attainment was 6.4% in 2020, an increase of 2 percentage points from the previous year.
+Compared to 2019, Canada reported no change in the fiscal year education budget for primary and lower secondary general education in 2020. - Countries' approach to prioritise teachers in vaccination campaigns against COVID-19 has varied.
+In total, 19 OECD and partner countries have prioritised at least some teachers as part of the government's plans to vaccinate the population on a national level (as of 20 May 2021).
+In Canada, however, the decision to prioritise the vaccination of teachers has varied regionally across school boards and districts. - The impact of the pandemic on the economy has raised concerns about the prospects of young adults, especially those leaving education earlier than others.
+In Canada, the unemployment rate among 25-34 year-olds with below upper secondary attainment was 15.8% in 2020, an increase of 4 percentage points from the previous year.
 In comparison, the average youth unemployment rate of 15.1% in 2020 across OECD countries represented an increase of 2 percentage points from 2019 (Figure 2). - Despite the impact of the crisis on employment, the share of NEETs among 18-24 year-olds did not greatly increase in most OECD and partner countries during the first year of the COVID-19 pandemic.
 On average, the share of 18-24 year-old NEETs in OECD countries rose from 14.4% in 2019 to 16.1% in 2020.
-In Israel, the share of 18-24 year-old NEETs was 19% in 2019, which increased to 21.7% in 2020.
+In Canada, the share of 18-24 year-old NEETs was 13.5% in 2019, which increased to 19.8% in 2020.